Icelandic Health Insurance

 Maximum amounts per month

 Once registered in the system, the maximum amount you will pay for healthcare in one month is ISK 25,100 as an adult or ISK 16,700 as a child or pensioner.
 If you continue to need healthcare, the maximum amount you will pay per month will be ISK 4,183 or ISK 2,783 for retirees and children.
-This applies to doctor's appointments, physiotherapy, CT scans, MRI scans, operations, and more.
+The deductible applies to doctor's appointments, physiotherapy, CT scans, MRI scans, operations, etc.

 Pregnant women do not pay for healthcare during their pregnancy.
-The only exception is the 12-week ultrasound that is optional.
+The only exception is the 12-week ultrasound, which is optional.
 Otherwise, there is no charge for meeting midwives or doctors, the 20-week ultrasound, or delivery.

-For prescription medications, the maximum amount per month is ISK 22,000 or ISK 14,500 for children and retirees.
-The minimum amount after that is ISK 4,000 per month, and Icelandic Health Insurance will pay the difference.
+The maximum monthly amount for prescription medications is ISK 22,000 or ISK 14,500 for children and retirees.
+After that, the minimum amount is ISK 4,000 per month, and Icelandic Health Insurance will pay the difference.

-Dental care is not covered by Icelandic Health Insurance.
+Icelandic Health Insurance does not cover dental care.
 Dental care for children under 18 is free of charge.
 Adults pay according to the dentist's pricelist.
-Pensioners pay 50% of the full price if the dentist is a provider with the contract with the Icelandic Health Insurance.
-You can find your local dentist here.
+Pensioners pay 50% of the total price if the dentist is a provider with a contract with Icelandic Health Insurance.
+You can find.

 Where to seek healthcare in Iceland

-If you do not need an ambulance and are in Reykjavik vicinity and have an urgent medical problem, you can go straight to the emergency room (Bráðamóttaka) at Landspitali University Hospital in Fossvogur.
+Suppose you do not need an ambulance, are in Reykjavik vicinity, and have an urgent medical problem.
+In that case, you can go straight to the emergency room (Bráðamóttaka) at Landspitali University Hospital in Fossvogur.
 It is open 24 hours a day.
 Telephone +354-525-1700.

-In case of the severe illness of a child, the emergency department at the Children's Hospital (Barnaspítali) at Landspítali.
-If a child has a medical emergency that is not related to illness, take them to the emergency room at Fossvogur.
+In case of the severe illness of a child, the emergency department at theat Landspítali.
+If a child has a medical emergency unrelated to illness, take them to the emergency room at Fossvogur.
 Telephone +354 543 1000.

-Bring along ID such as your passport, driver's license, your European Health Insurance Card (E-111), or if you have Icelandic Health Insurance, be sure to know your personal ID (kennitala).
+Bring along your ID, such as your passport, driver's license, or European Health Insurance Card (E-111), or if you have Icelandic Health Insurance, be sure to know your personal ID (kennitala).

 If you work in Iceland with a temporary permit (less than 12 months) for a foreign company and use your resident country's insurance during your stay, apply for the A1 certificate in your home country.
-Bring your A1 certificate with you to prove that you are insured during your stay in Iceland.
-Some countries do not provide an A1 certificate in advance, so you may have to apply at Icelandic Health Insurance once you arrive in Iceland.
+Bring your A1 certificate to prove that you are insured during your stay in Iceland.
+Some countries do not provide an A1 certificate in advance, so you may have to apply foronce you arrive in Iceland.

-While applying for an A1 certificate, also apply for an S1 certificate, and register at Icelandic Healthcare Insurance when you arrive in Iceland.
-If family members are moving with you, ask whether they will also be covered by your insurance.
-Otherwise, you will each need to bring your European health insurance card issued by your home country to Iceland.
+While applying for an A1 certificate, apply for an S1 certificate, and register atwhen you arrive in Iceland.
+If family members are moving with you, ask whether your insurance will cover them.
+Otherwise, you will need to bring your European health insurance card issued by your home country to Iceland.